DenisBuserski/docker-k8s-demo/README.md

 The configuration file has 3 parts:
 - Metadata - `metadata:`
-  - Contains identifying information about the resource, such as its name, `Namespace`(Help isolate workloads, making it easier to apply resource quotas, access controls, and policies specific to each namespace), and `Labels`().
+  - Contains identifying information about the resource, such as its name, `Namespace`, and `Labels`.
+  - `Namespace` - Help isolate workloads, making it easier to apply resource quotas, access controls, and policies specific to each namespace
+    - `kube-system`
+    - `kube-public`
+    - `kube-node-lease`
+    - `default`
+  - `Labels`
 - Specification - `spec:`
   - Describes the desired state of the resource.
   - Attributes are specific to the kind.